Mk777Git/property-value-slider/README.md

 So every time you change the lenght you get a new Text.
 If the parameter "sameContent" exists or the value is 'true', then is will be allways the same Text.

+### hideLabel
+Without this Parameter a label is draw on the left side of the slider.
+It will show the "destId"."destPropName" ("destPropUnit").

 ## Example
 ```html
 <content-slider